GennadiyK/GennadiyK/README.md

 ### Hi there 👋

 👨‍💻 My name is Gennadiy and  I have been working as a **Front End Web Developer** for 10 years.
-I love helping others to become a web developers and that is why I desided to create a [**Web Dev Shortly channel**](https://www.instagram.com/web_dev_shortly/).
+I love helping others to become a web developers and that is why I decided to create a [**Web Dev Shortly channel**](https://www.instagram.com/web_dev_shortly/).

 😊 I have some **hobbies**: